Open soon!

 The picture shows Aalto's flower 1939 in green glass.

-This exhibition presents Aino and Alvar Aalto, one of the most important couples in design and architecture of the 20th century.
-Working as equal partners, they developed a design language that weaved together soft organic forms with function and sustainability.
-The exhibition features around 200 of their iconic objects — furniture, glass, lamps and unique prototypes — drawn from the Finnish Pertti Männistö's Aalto collection, the largest in the world of its kind.
+The exhibition presents Aino Marsio-Aalto and Alvar Aalto, one of the most important couples in design and architecture of the 20th century.
+Working as equal partners, they developed a design language that weaved together soft organic forms with function and innovation.
+The exhibition includes more than 300 of their iconic objects — furniture, glass, luminaires and unique prototypes — drawn from the private Aalto collection of Pertti Männistö, the largest in the world of its kind.

 Aino Marsio-Aalto (1894—1949) trained as an architect in Helsinki.
 In 1924, she began working in the architectural office of Alvar Aalto and in the same year they married.
-Aino Aalto distinguished herself early on for her aesthetics, knowledge of materials and craftsmanship.
-She made significant imprints in modern glass design and co-founded the interior design company Artek in 1935, where she was creative director and later CEO.
+Aino Marsio-Aalto distinguished himself early on for his aesthetics, knowledge of materials and craftsmanship.
+She made significant imprints in modern glass design and interior design and co-founded Artek in 1935, where she was design director and later CEO.

 Alvar Aalto (1898—1976) was one of the foremost architects of modernism and Finland's most internationally known representative in the field.
 He was a pioneer of functionalism but in the late 1930s began to move towards the organic architecture that became the model for generations.
 He came to perceive his buildings as seamless wholes that also included custom-designed interiors, furniture and fixtures.